Will Levis, QB, Kentucky | NFL Draft Scouting Report

 Processing and field vision are areas where Levis could improve.
 But even there, the Kentucky QB has shown glimpses of promise.

 Levis flashes the ability to anticipate windows and go through progression work.
-He’s able to read defender spacing pre-snap and identify favorable matchups based on route concepts.
+He can read defender spacing pre-snap and identify favorable matchups based on route concepts.
 Particularly on quick reads over the middle, Levis’ game translates well.

 Levis’ work in the pocket can visibly improve, but he flashes the requisite toughness and pressure detection.
 The Kentucky QB has flashed the ability to detect penetrating rushers and step into lanes to avoid contact.
-He’s also shown he’s able to manage space in the pocket to buy himself more time, although he can be more consistent there.
+He’s also shown he can manage space in the pocket to buy more time, although he can be more consistent there.

 While Levis can sometimes be skittish, there are awesome glimpses of poise in the pocket.
 Furthermore, Levis shows the steadiness to stand in as the pocket condenses.
 While consistency is still desired, he can step forward into tightening lanes and deliver throws amidst direct contact.

-Among other things, Levis has the ability to keep his eyes forward on the dropback to hold safeties and use subtle bursts of eye manipulation to open up the field.
+Among other things, Levis can keep his eyes forward on the dropback to hold safeties and use subtle bursts of eye manipulation to open the field.
 Additionally, he’s willing to throw the ball away when plays collapse and nothing is there.

 On the ground, Levis is a supremely tough competitor who fights to stay on his feet and gain extra yards.
 In both phases, there are definite clutch moments on tape.
 More than once in 2021, Levis delivered in late-down, high-distance situations, and there were promising moments of conversion as well in 2022.